Foxh0und/MCSC/membership.md

 ![fifthstandqr](assets/QRCode.jpg)

+*The app is “under maintenance” are expected to run into the start of the new season*

 <br>

 #### Chelsea FC Membership
-This is a membership directly with Chelsea FC which they are running for the next season.
-However, travelling from Australia is still the bigger hurdle as the vaccinations are not as frequent here as they are in other parts of the world.
-If you are hopeful to get across to London in the New Year, and the second half of the season, then it as strongly advised that you buy a Chelsea membership, as the 5 bonus loyalty points they offer are only available up until July 23rd 2021.
+This is a membership directly with Chelsea FC which they are run each season.
+If you are hopeful to get across to London for the 2022/23 season, then it as strongly advised that you buy this form of Chelsea membership soon, as the 5 bonus loyalty points they offer are only available up until July 22nd 2022.
-See our [Stamford Bridge page](https://www.melbournechelsea.com.au/stamfordbridge/) tab for more information.
+See our [Stamford Bridge page](https://www.melbournechelsea.com.au/stamfordbridge/) tab for more information and to see why timing is so important.

 ![membership](/assets/membership1.jpg)